 For fans of photography who need to work with RAW images will find Rawtherapee a good alternative to the more famous closed source programs like Adobe Photoshop Lightroom, like the rest of the other software listed in this article is completely free and has many features, including that of read, edit and convert proprietary RAW formats.

-DraftSight is an excellent alternative to Autocad LT: offers all the tools necessary to work with 2D graphics in a professional manner, allows the read / write files in DWG / DXF format, can he export the created files in jpg, png, pdf, svg but for a complete list of its many features consulted the official website of Draftsight, to install it instead, select the software version compatible with your Linux distribution from This Page.
+DraftSight is an excellent alternative to Autocad LT: offers all the tools necessary to work with 2D graphics in a professional manner, allows the read / write files in DWG / DXF format, can he export the created files in jpg, png, pdf, svg but for a complete list of its many features consult the official website of Draftsight, to install it instead, select the software version compatible with your Linux distribution from This Page.

 for 3D graphics unfortunately, Autocad full, remains the only truly valid software that does not yet have a worthy competitor in the GNU / Linux world due to the proprietary format (DWG) which has now become a standard (not in the strict sense of the word) for CAD design.